researchart/rose-fse18/cfp.md

 - WHERE: describe the replication/reproduction.
 If the replication/reproduction was only partial, then explain what parts could be achieved or had to be missed.
 - DISCUSSION: What aspects of this thing made it easier/harder to replicate/reproduce.
 What are the lessons learned from this work that would enable more replication/reproduction in the future for other kinds of tasks or other kinds of research.

+Naturally, meta papers might need a different structure so if you are planning to do a meta talk please contact the chairs.

 ## EVALUATION:

 - 2 PC members will review each abstract, possibly reaching out to the authors of the original Paper1.
 Abstracts will be ranked as follows.
 - If pc members do not find sufficient substantive evidence for replication/reproduction, the abstract will be rejected.